Welcome to Helpwanted

 1

 Always remember: it’s not your fault!
+You have the right to feel safe and respected online.
 No one is allowed to cross your boundaries or do something without your consent.

 2